SamVerschueren/mongoose-seeder/README.md

 }
 ```

 If you are using a dependency in your json file, be sure to install it as dependency in your project.
-If not, it will provide you with the error
+If not, it will stop the execution
-that ```moment``` could not be found.
+and return a ```MODULE_NOT_FOUND``` error in the callback function.

 ## Contributors